Chuo-ku Tourism Association Official Blog

 The other day, I went to the 72nd National Tea Festival (Tea Festival) held in Nihonbashi!

-This event has been held in the tea production area until now, and we are aiming for Tokyo 2020.
+This is an event that has been held in the tea production area until now, but for Tokyo 2020,

 Tea festival. jpg

-In this event, we will introduce Japanese tea, tasting and tasting, hand fir experience, and brewing experience.
+In this event, we will introduce Japanese tea, tasting and tasting, hand fir experience, brewing method, etc.

-Panel discussion, food education seminar, keynote speech, collaboration session holding,
+Panel discussion, food education seminar, keynote speech, collaboration session,

-There were a variety of teas in the venue, and the first thing I went to was....
+There was a lot of tea in the venue, and it turned out, but the first thing I went to was...

-■Hand fir tea experience corner (Ibaraki Prefectural Sashima Tea Hand Massage Preservation Society)
+■Temomi Tea Experience Corner (Ibaraki Prefecture Sashima Tea Hand Massage Preservation Society)

-At first I saw it from a distance, but I had you call out and experienced hand fir tea.
+At first I was watching from a distance, but I had you call out and experienced hand fir tea.

-The tea leaves still contain a lot of water, so we want to remove the water.
+The tea leaves still contain a lot of water, so to remove the water,

-What I actually experienced and felt was that the good scent of tea smells softly when shaken!
+What I actually experienced was that the good aroma of tea smells softly when swinging!

-It is fresher and more fragrant than tea as a drink.
+It is more fresh and fragrant than tea as a drink.

 IMG_3535.JPG

-Sarushima tea was not only transported to Edo using the water transport of the Tone River and was highly evaluated.
+Sarushima tea was not only transported to Edo using the water transport of the Tone River, but also highly appreciated.

-It is a tea that cannot be overlooked for me who is born in Ibaraki Prefecture and loves history.
+This tea is not to be missed for me, who is from Ibaraki Prefecture and loves history.

-■Uji City Agriculture, Forestry and Tea Industry Division, Kyoto Prefectural Tea Industry Chamber
+■Uji City Agriculture, Forestry and Tea Industry Division, Kyoto Prefecture Tea Industry Chamber

 Next, I went to a booth in Uji City, which is famous for matcha.

-Here, Tentama, a blend of Tencha and Gyokuro, which are the raw materials of matcha, was introduced.
+Here, Tentama, a blend of Tencha and Gyokuro, a raw material for matcha, was introduced.

-Unlike sencha and bancha, Tencha and Gyokuro are different from sencha and Bancha, and it seems that the taste of tea leaves is condensed by cultivation in blocking sunlight.
+Tencha and Gyokuro are different from Sencha and Bancha, and it is said that the taste of tea leaves is condensed by cultivation by blocking sunlight.

-It was the first tea I heard, but the flavor was completely different from the light green tea.
+It was the tea of the name I heard for the first time, but its flavor was completely different from that of light green tea.

 IMG_3540.JPG

-Next door, I was able to teach me how to make matcha and taste it.
+Next to me, I was taught how to make matcha and I was able to taste it.

 ■Shizuoka Tea Promotion Division

-At this booth, you will receive a tea can through an SNS-linked campaign at the Fujinokuni Tea City Museum.
+At this booth, we will have tea cans in an SNS-linked campaign of the Fujinokuni Tea City Museum.

 I learned that the World Tea Festival will be held in Shizuoka Prefecture in May and November next year.